Create Managed Apple IDs in Apple Business Manager

-Important: This should be your organisation’s registered domain name.
-Do not use a domain name you created, because this can cause all created Managed Apple IDs to fail.
+Important: This should be your organization’s registered domain name.
+Don’t use a domain name you created because this can cause all created Managed Apple IDs to fail.

-Be sure you use the same formula for all Managed Apple IDs in your organisation.
+Be sure you use the same formula for all Managed Apple IDs in your organization.

-Note: Managed Apple IDs cannot contain more than 256 characters.
+Note: Managed Apple IDs can’t contain more than 256 characters.

 Create Managed Apple IDs from existing email addresses

-Managed Apple IDs do not have to be different from user email addresses.
-If everybody in your organisation has an email address and those addresses have never been used for the Device Enrolment Programme, Volume Purchase Programme or personal iTunes or iCloud accounts, then you can choose to create Managed Apple IDs using those email addresses.
+Managed Apple IDs don’t have to be the same as user email addresses.
+If everybody in your organization has an email address and those addresses have never been used for the Device Enrollment Program, Volume Purchase Program, or personal iTunes or iCloud accounts, then you can choose to create Managed Apple IDs using those email addresses.

 When you create each account, you assign a role that defines the privileges for that account.